 - Preheat the oven to 325F and line a large baking sheet with parchment paper or a silicone liner.

 - In a medium bowl, whisk together almond flour, coconut, baking powder and salt.

 - In a large bowl, cream butter with Swerve Sweetener and molasses.
 Beat in vanilla and egg until well combined.
 Beat in flour mixture until dough is well mixed.

-- Stir in chopped chocolate or Homemade Sugar-Free Chocolate Chips
+- Stir in sugar-free chocolate chips or Homemade Sugar-Free Chocolate Chips

-- Shape dough into 1-inch balls and place 2 inches apart on prepared baking sheet.
-Press each ball with the heel of your hand to 1/4 inch thickness.
+- Shape dough into 1 ½-inch balls and place 2 inches apart on prepared baking sheet.
+Press each ball with the heel of your hand to ¼ inch thickness.

-- Remove from oven and let cool on pan 5 minutes, then transfer to a wire rack to cool completely.
+- Remove from oven and let cool completely on the pan.